StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

-# Checks in Agent v2
+# Agent check API

-This document covers Agent V2 functionality to create checks with Agent V2 Check API.
-The following topics are covered:
+## Overview

-* How to send checks on topology
+The Agent check API can be used to create checks that run on the [StackState Agent](/stackpacks/integrations/agent.md).
+This page explains how to work with the check API to write checks that send topology, metrics, events and service status information.
 * Metrics, events, and service checks
 * Overriding base class methods
 * Logging, and error handling in checks.

-Code examples lead to the StackState GitHub repository: [stackstate-agent-integrations \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations).
+Code examples for open source StackState Agent checks can be found on GitHub at: [https://github.com/StackVista/stackstate-agent-integrations](https://github.com/StackVista/stackstate-agent-integrations).

 ## Agent V2 Check API